UNiXMIT/UNiXSF/README.md

 ## Update
 Before updating, close any instances of Salesforce you have open.

-1. Download the updated extension files, overwriting the old files
+1. Execute update.cmd, which downloads the updated extension files, overwriting the old files
 2. Open Google Chrome, Brave or Edge
 3. Navigate to chrome://extensions (or brave://extensions or edge://extensions depending on your browser)
 4. Click the reload icon in the Salesforce Extension tile